|Site Map | Bulletin Home | Temple University|

 The prohibition against plagiarism and cheating is intended to foster this independence and respect.
 For more information, see Academic Honesty under Student Responsibilities.

-To remain in Academic Good Standing in the University, a matriculated or non-matriculated undergraduate student must achieve a semester Grade Point Average of at least a 2.0 for each semester.
+To maintain satisfactory standing in the university, a matriculated or non-matriculated undergraduate student must achieve both a semester grade point average and a cumulative grade point average of at least a 2.0.